 Home to the pre-Neolithic tribe of Sentinelese, North Sentinel Island holds many mysteries.

-North Sentinel Island is a small land mass about 28 square miles nestled among the Andaman Islands southwest of Myanmar in the Bay of Bengal.
-The island falls under India’s governance.
+North Sentinel Island is a small, remote island about 28 square miles nestled among the Andaman Islands southwest of Myanmar in the Bay of Bengal.
+The island falls under the dominion of the Indian government.
 They have banned all travel to the island because it is too dangerous to go there.
 As a result, we know very little about this place and its Sentinelese inhabitants.
 What we do know is that they are one of the oldest isolated cultures left in the world – a pre-Neolithic group.
 Essentially, they have not had any meaningful contact for up to 60,000 years.
 Where they came from and exactly when they got there are complete mysteries.

 Researchers estimate the population of North Sentinel Island to be between fifty and a few hundred people.
 However, there is no way to be certain because no one can safely step foot on the island.
 It is difficult to imagine a place that is untouched by modern civilization.
 The Sentinel Island tribe defend themselves with bows and arrows, and they may kill anyone that gets too close.
 This is a place so dangerous it is commonly known as “The Forbidden Land.”